 - Individuals violating social distancing, mask wearing, and curfew regulations are subject to fines (20-50 JD) and, for some repeated violations, imprisonment.

-- Restaurants, cafes and public transport are operating at 50% capacity.
+- Restaurants, cafes, and public transport are operating at full capacity.
+Gyms are open for vaccinated individuals only;

 - Students will continue to travel within Amman and Jordan.
-There are no restrictions on in-country travel as long as it is within curfew regulations.
+There are no restrictions on in-country travel.

-- International travel will not be permitted during the semester.
+- International travel may be restricted depending on the pandemic situation during the semester.

 Frequently Asked Questions